stevenbenner/jquery-powertip/doc/README.md

 // hook custom onclick function
 $('.tooltips').on('click', function() {
-	// hide any open tooltips
-	// this is optional, but recommended in case we optimize away the sanity
-	// checks in the API at some point.
-	$.powerTip.hide();

-	// show the tooltip for the element that received the click event
+	// toggle the tooltip for the element that received the click event
-	$.powerTip.show(this);
+	$.powerTip.toggle(this);
 });

+// Note: this is just for example - for click-to-open you should probably just
+// use the open/closeEvents options, like this:
+// $('.tooltips').powerTip({ openEvents: [ 'click' ], closeEvents: [ 'click' ] });
 ```

-That's pretty simple, right?
-This code will open a tooltip when the element is clicked and close it when the element is clicked again, or when another of the `.tooltips` elements gets clicked.
+This code will open a tooltip when the element is clicked and close it when the element is clicked again, or when another one of the `.tooltips` elements gets clicked.

-Now it's worth noting that this example doesn't take advantage of the hover intent feature or the tooltip delays because the mouse position was not passed to the `show()` method.
+Now it's worth noting that this example doesn't take advantage of the hover intent feature or the tooltip delays because the mouse position was not passed to the `toggle()` method.

 So let's take a look at a more complex situation.
 In the following example we hook up mouse events just like PowerTip would internally (open on mouse enter, close on mouse leave).